Ted Jackson, President and Treasurer

 OTHER GINI MEMBERS WHO HAVE SERVED ...

 (in alphabetical order)

 Emily Bidgood is a recent transplant to Tennessee, but her childhood in the Virginia Blue Ridge means she knows good mountain living.
 In 2011 Emily received a Master of Science in Ecology from the University of North Carolina.
-Through AmeriCorps she worked for a non-profit that promotes agricultural development in East Tennessee.
-Most recently she has taken a position with Rural Resources, a non-profit organization centered in Greeneville that is all about local food.
-Emily attends St. John's Episcopal with her husband Lee who is Assistant Professor in the Bluegrass, Old Time, & Country Music program at ETSU.
+In northeast Tennessee she has worked for non-profits that advance conservation, agricultural development, and health.
+Emily attends St. John's Episcopal Church of Johnson City with her husband and two sons.

 Rev. Allen Huff

 "I have served as pastor of Jonesborough Presbyterian Church since October, 2010.
 Ordained in 1996 after completing my M.Div. at Columbia Theological Seminary, I served solo and associate pastorates in Mebane, NC and Shelby, NC.
-When not tending to pastoral responsibilities, you might find me reading, writing, strumming my guitar or hiking in the mountains with my wife, Marianne, to whom I have been married for 27 years.
-Marianne and I enjoy finding out-of-the-way trails where we can revel in the wonder of God's creation."
+When not tending to pastoral responsibilities, you might find me reading, writing, strumming my guitar, or hiking in the mountains with my wife, Marianne.
+She and I enjoy finding out-of-the-way trails where we can revel in the wonder of God's creation."